naeem1997/Othello/README.md

 # Othello
-A multiplayer board game (also called Reversi).
+A multiplayer strategy board game (also called Reversi).

+So far, the game can be played with two people.
+Working on developing an AI computer version as opponent.